These three Protein Shake Recipes are the best high-protein post-workout drinks to build muscles, refresh and feel full for hours.

 - Ice Cubes – For an extra-frothy texture and no flavor.

-Choosing The Best Protein Powder
+Pro Tips For Choosing The Best Protein Powder

 Picking the right one is a matter of following three simple rules.